jprochazk/vm-perf/README.md

 ## Results

-Benchmarks were recorded on a 7950x.
+Benchmarks were recorded on an AMD Ryzen 9 7950X.

 ### Simple loop